 Double Crochet 5 Together (DC5tog) Bobble: YO, insert your hook, pull up a loop, YO and pull through 2 loops.
 Then, *YO again, insert your hook into the same space, pull up a loop, YO and pull through 2 loops.
 Repeat from * 3 more times until you have 6 loops on your hook.
 Then YO and pull through all 6 loops on your hook.

 Double Crochet (DC): YO, insert your hook, YO and pull up a loop, YO and pull through two loops, YO and pull through remaining two loops.

 Front and Back Post Double Crochet (FPDC & BPDC): A front post DC means you insert your hook from front to back around the post of the next DC and work your DC.
 A back post DC means you insert your hook around the post from the back to the front and work a DC.

 Chain 120 in White.
 (If you’d like to make your blanket bigger or smaller, the pattern repeat is a multiple of 7, plus 8.)

-ROW 1: Starting in the third chain from the hook, work a Herringbone Half Double Crochet (HHDC) in each stitch to the end of the row.
-When you reach the end of the row, chain 2 and turn.
+Row 1: Starting in the third chain from the hook, work 1 HHDC in each chain.
+Chain 2 and turn.

-Continue the pattern of working 6 SCs, then a DC5TOG cluster until you reach the end of the row.
+Row 6: Work 1 SC in each of the first 6 stitches, then work 1 DC5TOG Bobble in the next stitch.
+Continue the pattern of working 6 SCs, then 1 DC5TOG Bobble until you reach the end of the row.
 You should end with 6 SCs.
 On the last SC, pull through with White.
 Cut the Navy and leave a tail long enough to weave in later.
 Chain 2 with White and turn.

 Repeat rows 6 through 29 for the rest of the blanket until you reach your desired length and end with 5 rows of HHDC in White.
 I ended up with 16 bobbles rows when my blanket was the length I wanted.